HappySeaFox/sail/EXAMPLES.md

 // Handle the image and its pixels here.
 // Use image.width(), image.height(), image.bytes_per_line(),
 // image.pixel_format(), and image.pixels() for that.

-// Recommended: finish working with the implicitly allocated SAIL context in this thread
-// and unload all loaded codecs attached to it.
-//
-sail::context::finish();
 ```

 ### 3. `deep diver`